All Things Stewart Springs

 Countless fans hold that "buying" the de facto historically public-serving spa retreat does NOT entitle them to do with it whatever they want.

-Not without severe and self-defeating consequence.
+Not without severe and self-defeating consequence, anyhow.
 The resulting Mt.
 Everest of bad karma is such that one would think anybody truly conscious and awakened (vs. just awakned) -- mindful of the land and its long-steeped dedication to natural healing and affordable, unassuming hospitality -- would naturally never even THINK of pursuing such a wonky, misguided course.

 But again, possibly in the back of such expedience-friendly thinking in their far-away realms, like Fagin in Oliver! they're reviewing the situation.

-Maybe even now they are considering divesting of the place...if it appears their diversionary fantasy is going bust and their pockets aren't deep enough to keep pouring cash into a bottomless pit.
+Maybe even now they are considering divesting of the place...if it appears their diversionary fantasy is going bust and their pockets aren't deep enough to keep pouring cash down a bottomless pit.
 (Some $77. a day every day of the year is needed just to cover county property taxes.)

 Place to be revalued